Comprehensive Car Insurance Explained: Coverage, Cost & When You Need It

 Glass Coverage Benefits

 Many best comprehensive car insurance policies include special provisions for glass damage.
 Insurers often waive the deductible for windshield repairs (though not full replacements) to encourage quick fixes that prevent larger cracks.
-This benefit alone can save you hundreds of dollars and makes comprehensive coverage particularly valuable.
+This benefit alone can save you hundreds of dollars.
+If your vehicle has ADAS (Advanced Driver Assistance Systems), windshield replacements can run up to $4,000 — making glass coverage especially valuable on newer vehicles.

 Pincher's Pro Tip

 Ask about glass coverage deductible waivers when comparing policies.
-Some insurers offer full glass coverage with no deductible for repairs, which can save you $100-500 per incident for windshield damage.
+Some insurers offer full glass coverage with no deductible for repairs, which can save you $100–$500 per incident for windshield damage.
+Florida, Kentucky, and South Carolina legally require zero-deductible windshield replacement.

 What Comprehensive Insurance Doesn't Cover